DiscipleTools/disciple-tools-theme/dt-import/CSV_IMPORT_DOCUMENTATION.md

 6. **Review Mapping**: Carefully review automatic field mappings before proceeding
 7. **Check Duplicates**: Enable duplicate checking for communication fields to avoid duplicate records
 8. **Test Geocoding**: If using location fields, test geocoding with a few addresses first
+9. **Use Record IDs for Connections**: When connecting to existing records, use numeric IDs instead of names to avoid issues with duplicate names

 ### System Limitations